cITIcar/SAD-Generator/README.md

 #### Adding a new Disturbance

-Each disturbance needs to inherit the class `Disturbance` defined in `disturbances/disturbance.py`.
+Each disturbance needs to inherit from the class `Disturbance` defined in `disturbances/disturbance.py`.
 A new class may then overwrite one or more of the methods `pre_transform_step`, `post_transform_step` and `update_position_step`.

 The `pre_transform_step` is applied whenever the ground plane is updated in the renderer.